jasonnnc3/fastly-react-compute-edge/docs/README.md

   /**
    * return asset and set long term cache header. the asset is content hashed so any changes
-   * n future deployments will handle cache busting automatically */ return new Response(await res.text(), {
+   * in future deployments will handle cache busting automatically */ return new Response(await res.text(), {
     status: res.status,